 Collpas Tambopata Lodge, Río Tambopata, Southern Peru

 If wildlife viewing is your thing, then one of the best wilderness experiences to be had in the southern part of Peru awaits at Collpas Tambopata Lodge.
 The lodge is one of the more recent additions to those on the Río Tambopata.
 One of the region's most renowned guides, Gerson Medina Valera, operates the lodge, with trips running out here from his Puerto Maldonado-based hostel.

-Here, you are in the best hands possible to see the wildlife of this part of Peru, including several different types of monkey and macaws on the nearby clay licks.
-One quirk of the lodge is that you have the opportunity (with help from a guide) to forage for your own dinner in the Amazon jungle, just as indigenous tribes have done for thousands of years.
+Here, you are in the best hands possible to see the wildlife of this part of Peru, including several different types of monkeys and macaws on the nearby clay licks.
+One quirk of the lodge is that you have the opportunity (with help from a guide) to forage for your own dinner in the Amazon jungle, just as Indigenous tribes have done for thousands of years.

 Sandoval Lake Lodge, Lago Sandoval, Southern Peru

 Sandoval Lake Lodge, operated by InkaNatura, combines arguably the best of rainforest luxury with some of the most memorable wildlife watching in Southern Peru.
 It is rare to find somewhere so remote with such well-furnished accommodation.
-Lago Sandoval itself is a jungle lake which acts as a window onto an incredible diversity of wildlife including giant river otters, black caimans and turtles.
+Lago Sandoval itself is a jungle lake that acts as a window onto an incredible diversity of wildlife, including giant river otters, black caimans, and turtles.

-Just getting to the lodge, with part of the journey a canoe paddle through flooded forest, makes this option a real adventure.
+Just getting to the lodge, with part of the journey a canoe paddle through the flooded forest, makes this option a real adventure.
 Aside from the wildlife, the rooms are some of the best in the Peruvian wilderness.
-Constructed in eco-friendly driftwood mahogany, the lodge has 25 large, smart, comfortable doubles with en-suite facilities, and a large restaurant and bar.
+Constructed in eco-friendly driftwood mahogany, the lodge has 25 large, smart, comfortable doubles, en-suite facilities, and a large restaurant and bar.